-The 40 year old Jordan did his part in giving fans one last glimpse at his greatness by scoring 17 of his 23 points in the first half.
-The 24 year old Kobe did his part in showing those same fans why he deserves the torch by torching the Wizards for 42 of his 55 points in that same first half.
+The 40-year-old Jordan did his part in giving fans one last glimpse at his greatness by scoring 17 of his 23 points in the first half.
+The 24-year-old Kobe did his part in showing those same fans why he deserves the torch by torching the Wizards for 42 of his 55 points in that same first half.

 “He was hot.
 We tried to keep him on the perimeter; we went out on him and he was still hot.
 He kept them in the game in the first half,” said Jordan.

-Kobe’s play was probably inspired by Jordan’s hot start and a MJ video tribute shown between the first and 2nd quarter: Bryant made 9 shots in a row and scored 23 consecutive points for LA in the 2nd quarter.
+Kobe’s play was probably inspired by Jordan’s hot start and an MJ video tribute shown between the first and 2nd quarter: Bryant made 9 shots in a row and scored 23 consecutive points for LA in the 2nd quarter.